 Registering for Graduate Courses

 Complete a Student Request form asking permission to take a graduate course and to be allowed to count those credits for both undergraduate and graduate credit.
-Sign the form, obtain required signatures and submit it to the Undergraduate Studies Office for review and approval.
+Sign the form, obtain required signatures and submit it to the Office of the Registrar for review and approval.